 After emptying your Dyson's dust cup, rinse it out with water.
 Dyson's reusable filters should be cleaned the same way, with nothing more than cold water.
-The rest of the interior can be cleaned with a dry dust rag and can of compressed air, and don't forget to remove any hair from the brush bar (manually or with a pair of scissors).
-Make sure all parts are dry before reassembling your Dyson.
+The rest of the interior can be cleaned with a dry dust rag and can of compressed air.
+Don't forget to remove any hair from the brush bar—either manually or with a pair of scissors.
+Once you've finished cleaning your vacuum, make sure all parts are dry before reassembling the machine.

 How long do Dyson vacuums last?

-All Dyson machines come with a warranty, but its length will depend on which machine you choose.
-Cordless Dysons are covered for two years, while corded models are covered for five.
-Under this warranty, Dyson will repair your vacuum and replace parts for it as needed, which will help ensure its continued performance for years after you purchase it.
+All Dyson machines come with a Dyson warranty, but its length will depend on which machine you choose.
+Cordless Dyson vacuums are covered for two years, while corded models are covered for five.
+Under this warranty, Dyson will repair your vacuum and replace its parts as needed.
+This will help ensure its continued performance for years after you purchase it.
 Warranty aside, your Dyson's lifespan will depend on how much you use it and what you do to maintain it.